pypa/gh-action-pypi-publish/README.md

 page of your project on GitHub.
 See [Creating & using secrets].

+## Non-goals

+This GitHub Action [has nothing to do with _building package distributions_].
+Users are responsible for preparing dists for upload by putting them into the `dist/` folder prior to running this Action.

 ## License

 The Dockerfile and associated scripts and documentation in this project